-- Deep Learning - Model estimation in the presence of hidden variables, in order to reveal suspected latent structure buried in the data - Bias-Variance dilemma and the tradeoff between degree of detail and generalizability of models - Grafical models - Sequential data and hidden Markov models - Specific classification tasks, such as automatic speech recognition While the first part of the course will follow a regular lecture format, the second part will include active student participation.
+- Deep Learning - Model estimation in the presence of hidden variables, in order to reveal suspected latent structure buried in the data - Bias-Variance dilemma and the tradeoff between degree of detail and generalizability of models - · Grafical models - Sequential data and hidden Markov models - Decision trees, model combination - Specific classification tasks, such as automatic speech recognition While the first part of the course will follow a regular lecture format, the second part will include active student participation.
 Students will be asked to read, analyze and present recently published papers from the pattern recognition and machine learning literature.
 This will often also include the implementation of proposed algorithms in Matlab.

-- Fundamentals of statistical pattern recognition: Bayes rule, learning of class-conditional densities, linear models for classification and regression - · Deep neural networks - EM Algorithm and extensions thereof - · Models with discrete or continuous latent variables; GMM, NMF - Bias-Variance dilemma and model selection - · Graphical models - Hidden Markov models and their application in speech recognition - · Recent publications in pattern recognition and machine learning
+- Fundamentals of statistical pattern recognition: Bayes rule, learning of class-conditional densities, linear models for classification and regression - Deep neural networks: MLP, CNN, RNN and others - EM Algorithm and extensions thereof - Models with discrete or continuous latent variables; GMM, NMF - Bias-Variance dilemma and model selection - Graphical models - Hidden Markov models and their application in speech recognition - Decision trees, model combination - Recent publications in pattern recognition and machine learning